 I am currently a data scientist at Agoda.
 Before that, I was a machine learning developer at SAP Asia in Singapore from July 2017 to July 2019.
 At SAP, I was a member of the ML Digital Core team, where we tried to automate the enterprise financial accounting processes using machine learning.
 In particular, our product is called SAP Cash Application, which aims at automating the complex accounts receivable processes.

 From January 2013 to May 2017, I was a Ph.D. student in Information Systems at the Singapore Management University (SMU) under the supervision of Prof. Hoong Chuin Lau.
 My Ph.D. dissertation focuses on a general machine learning framework to solve a diverse set of problems in urban environments, such as law enforcement and urban transportation.
-I am generally interested in applying methods in AI and machine learning combining with spatiotemporal data analytics to solve real-world problems in urban computing.
-Check out my comprehensive list of projects.
+I am generally interested in applying machine learning and spatiotemporal data analytics to solving problems in urban computing.
+Check out my complete list of projects.